Pyongsan So clan

-Pyeongsan So clan (Korean: 평산 소씨; Hanja: 平山 邵氏) was one of the Korean clans.
+Pyongsan So clan (Korean: 평산 소씨; Hanja: 平山 邵氏) was one of the Korean clans.
 Their Bon-gwan was in Pyongsan County, Hwanghae Province.
-According to the research in 2000, the number of Pyeongsan So clan was 725.
-Pyeongsan So clan was one of the descendants of Duke of Shao’s family in Zhou dynasty.
+According to the research in 2000, the number of Pyongsan So clan was 725.
+Pyongsan So clan was one of the descendants of Duke of Shao’s family in Zhou dynasty.
 Their founder was So Gwang bin who was a government official in Gyeongsang Province, Goryeo, during Myeongjong of Goryeo’s reign.